konkor/cpufreq/README.md

 # cpufreq
-Gnome Shell 3.14+ CPU Frequency Monitor and Governor Manager.
+Gnome Shell CPU Frequency Monitor and Governor Manager.

 https://extensions.gnome.org/extension/1082/cpufreq/

 ![](/data/screenshots.png?raw=true)

-This is a lightweight gnome-extension for CPU scaling monitor and power governor's management.
-The extension is using standard cpufrequtils (cpupower) package to collect information and manage governors.
-It needs root permission to able changing governors or install policy for pkexec.
+This is a lightweight CPU scaling monitor and powerful CPU management tool.
+The extension is using standard cpufreq kernel modules to collect information and manage governors.
+It needs root permission to able changing governors.

+## Features
+* Compatible with many hardware architectures (x86, x64, arm ...);
+* CPU Frequency monitoring;
+* CPU Governor management;
+* CPU Frequency speed limits;
+* CPU Boost supporting;
+* CPU Power on/off supporting;
+* Saving/Restoring settings;
+* More.

+## A Few Reasons Why You Should Not Want To Use Single Core For _Powersaving_:
+* Modern OS/kernel better works on multi core architectures.
+* You need at least 1 core for foreground application and 1 for system services.
+* Linux Kernel is changing CPU cores to avoid overheating and thermal throttle.
+* ...

 [Phoronix Benchmarks](http://www.phoronix.com/scan.php?page=article&item=linux-47-schedutil&num=1)

-Please install cpufrequtils or cpupower:
+Optional you can install cpufrequtils or cpupower package:

 * Debian/Ubuntu
 ```